tgraupmann/TAGENIGMA-Docs/Setup-For-Fuse-CC.md

 #### Setup NavMesh Agents With Scary Zombie Pack

 The menu item `Fuse->Setup NavMesh [Agent] Scary Zombie Pack` can only be used when the main `Mixamo` character model is selected.
+For example, select the `Assets\SetupForFuseCC\Models\DinerShortRoundHead\DinerShortRoundHead.fbx` model in the project view before invoking the menu item.
 The menu item will automatically generate an `Animator Controller` for the `Mixamo` character that is compatible with the `Scary Zombie Pack` from `Mixamo`.
 The `Animator Controller` will be created in the same folder as the `Mixamo` character.
 The menu item will apply some material fixes on the `Mixamo` model.

 ![image_8](Setup-For-Fuse-CC/image_8.png)